PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 1 - Chunks/Lecture/english.md

 }
 ```

 To make a chunk all we have to do is place voxel's on a 3D grid.
 To achieve this we can copy last weeks `DrawVoxel()` function with one minor change.
-We will pass in a position so that we can "draw" the voxel wherever we want.
+We will pass in a position so that we can draw the voxel wherever we want.

 ```
     private void DrawVoxel(Vector3 voxelPos)